badetitou/badetitou.github.io/projects/Casino/index.md

 title:  "Casino"
 subtitle: "GUI semi-automatic migration tool"
 date:   2018-12-13 11:27:00 +100
+last_modified_at: 2021-05-03 12:00:00 +100
 categories: casino _ignore
 ---

 ## Introduction

 Casino aims to migrate semi-automatically the front-end of applications regardless of its implementing language.
-The front-end corresponds to the widgets, and their behaviors.
+The front-end corresponds to the widgets and their behaviors.

 ## Migration Strategy